 Toss with the 2 tsp olive oil and sprinkle with salt and pepper, then arrange on the parchment lined baking sheet (or 2 sheets) in a single layer with none touching each other.
-This allows them to crisp up nicely.
 Roast in the preheated oven for about 35 minutes or until soft on the inside and crisp outside.
-Stir them up a bit halfway through to ensure proper baking.
+Stir them up halfway through to ensure proper baking.

 While your sweet potatoes are roasting, heat a large, oven proof skillet (I used my favorite Calphalon) over med/med-hi heat.
 Add your bacon pieces to the skillet and cook, stirring to evenly brown, until about 2/3 of the way done.